GreyPaperclip/cffa/Tutorials/RaspberryPI_deployment.md

     cd cffa
     ```

-29. Get the cffa and cffadb code and configuration files from git.
+29. Get the cffa and cffadb code and configuration files from GitHub

     ```shell
     git clone https://github.com/GreyPaperclip/cffa
+    cd cffa
     git clone https://github.com/GreyPaperclip/cffadb
     ```

-30. The storage directory for MongoDO will be mounted from the host OS to the MongoDB container.
+30. The storage directory for MongoDB will be mounted from the host OS to the MongoDB container.
 This is because a container is ephereal and all data is lost when a container is restarted.
 By mounting an OS directory this ensures data persistence.
 Provided the host directory exists MongoDB will initialise all files upon first startup.

     ```shell
-    sudo mkdir -p /etc/mongoFBdata
+    sudo mkdir -p /opt/mongoCFFA
     ```

-31. Define your MongoDB root username and password.
+31. Define your own MongoDB root username and password as required by the MongoDB container when starting up.
 For example:

     ```shell
     export MONGO_ROOT_USERNAME=root
     export MONGO_ROOT_PASSWORD=mongopass
     ```

 32. Create a initialization script for MongoDB in $HOME/cffa.
 This script creates a DB user for CFFA to use.
 Note down username and password as this is configured in CFFA later on.
+The example file is also provided in the tutorial directory as downloaded during git clone earlier.

     ```shell
+    cd $HOME/cffa
     vi init-mongo.js
     ```